Saccharide/cool-commands/tools.md

 * Microsoft `TCPView` is a Windows Sysinternal tool that is able to show which process is using which port. kind of like `netstat`. `Ctrl + R` to disable resolving addresses for easier view.

+## fingerprintjs2
+[`fingerprintjs2`](https://github.com/fingerprintjs/fingerprintjs2) is a tool that uses `javascript` library that fingerprints client browser and underlying OS.

 # Pwn
 ## Immunity Debugger
 * To search for a constant string: